AryanVarma2005/Hostel-wifi-connector/README.md

 - Required Python packages
 - Chrome browser installation
 - Internet connection
+- ChromeDriver cache cleanup
 - Common configuration errors

 ### Manual Troubleshooting

-Check the `wifi_login.log` file for error messages and debugging information.
+Check the `logs/wifi_login.log` file for error messages and debugging information.

-Common issues:
+### Common Issues and Solutions

+1. **ChromeDriver errors**: The enhanced version automatically cleans ChromeDriver cache and uses multiple fallback strategies.
+If issues persist, run `troubleshoot.bat`.

-1. **Script can't find login elements**: You may need to update the element IDs in the config.ini file to match your hostel's login page.
-For the college WiFi portal (172.16.16.16:8090), the script has been enhanced to try multiple methods to submit the login form, including executing the JavaScript function directly.
+2. **Script can't find login elements**: The enhanced version uses multiple strategies to find login elements.
+If it still fails, you may need to update the element IDs in the config.ini file.

-2. **Chrome crashes**: Make sure you have the latest version of Chrome installed.
+3. **Script crashes after long periods**: The enhanced version includes automatic recovery and restart mechanisms.
+Use service mode for the most reliable long-term operation.

+4. **Login page not loading**: Verify that the login URL in config.ini is correct and accessible.

-3. **Script doesn't detect disconnection**: The script checks connectivity based on the interval set in config.ini.
+5. **Script doesn't detect disconnection**: The script checks connectivity based on the interval set in config.ini.
 You can adjust this value if needed.

-4. **Login page not loading**: Verify that the login URL in config.ini is correct and accessible.
-5. **Script crashes on startup**: Make sure all required packages are installed by running `pip install -r requirements.txt`.
+### Recovery Options

+If the script stops working:

+1. **Quick fix**: Run `start_wifi_login.bat` - this will clean cache and restart
+2. **Service restart**: Run `manage_service.bat restart`
+3. **Full reset**: Run `troubleshoot.bat` then `start_wifi_login.bat`

-## Customization
+## Advanced Configuration

 ### Configuration Options